Understanding RAG Architecture and Its Key Components

 RAG is fast becoming an industry standard, especially when users need real-time access to large amounts of dynamic data.
 Today, many of the largest AI chatbots (including ChatGPT and Bard) use some variation of RAG architecture, and developers of LLM-powered apps are also choosing to use it.

-But RAG isn't just about "slapping a Vector DB on an LLM"; integrating a RAG system into a real world app involves many technical decisions.
-Here, we define RAG architecture — explaining how the key components work and fit together.
+But RAG isn't just about "slapping a Vector DB on an LLM."
+Integrating a RAG system into a real world app involves many technical decisions.
+Here, we define RAG architecture, explaining how the key components work and fit together.

-RAG augments what a generative LLM can do by including a retrieval mechanism that fetches relevant data from external, specialized sources, which is then fed into the LLM (along with the original query) for added context.
-This enhances accuracy and contextual relevance of the responses from generative models and reduces hallucinations.
-It also opens the results to external sources including real-time data unavailable in the LLM training data which usually has a cut-off date.
+Fundamentally, RAG is an architecture that LLM-powered app developers use to improve the performance of foundational LLMs.
+RAG augments what a generative LLM can do by including a retrieval mechanism that fetches relevant data from external, specialized sources and feeds it into the LLM (along with the original query) for added context.
+This enhances accuracy and contextual relevance of the responses from generative models.
+It also reduces hallucinations, and the external data includes real-time data, unlike LLM training data, which usually has a cutoff date.

 A key principle of RAG is that it separates the LLM's emerging reasoning abilities (such as decision-making, planning, and problem detection) from the factual data it was trained on.